DLinIoTedge/dltrainBook/Tool-Set/Power9cpu/PCIdrive.md

 	 	0005:01:00.0 PCI bridge: ASPEED Technology, Inc. AST1150 PCI-to-PCI Bridge (rev 04) 0005:02:00.0 VGA compatible controller: ASPEED Technology, Inc. ASPEED Graphics Family (rev 41)

+In  the  above  list  of  PCI  devices  and  associated  software  items  are present.
+But , only VGA items are selected and given in the following.

+		0000:01:00.0  VGA  compatible  controller:  NVIDIA  Corpora- tion  Device  1f07  (rev  a1) 0005:02:00.0  VGA  compatible  controller:  ASPEED  Technol- ogy,  Inc.  ASPEED  Graphics  Family  (rev  41)

 Game  ready  Driver  vs  Studio  Driver If you are a gamer who prioritizes day of launch support